riglab/Remote-Brainstorming-Omron-Robotic-Arm/README.md

 <img src="https://github.com/riglab/Remote-Brainstorming-Omron-Robotic-Arm/blob/master/Images/ACE_Robot%20Control%20Panel.PNG" width="500"/>
 </p>

 5) Second point to do is the **#leftbottom** corner.
-It the same as setting up the #righttop corner with the steps above.
+It is the same as setting up the #righttop corner with the steps above.
 Please make sure the width and height of the drawing area does not exceed the limitation of the robotic arm.
 Use the drop-down menu on the right top of the Robot Jog Control and chose "#leftbottom" and click the "Here" button, the program will remember the joint positions.**Important: write down the z coordiante of this position, you will need it later when defining the #rightbottom.**

 6) Finally, you will need to define the **#rightbottom** corner, it should be easier with the y coordiante from #righttop and z coordiante from #leftbottom.
 In this step, you are just going make sure the x coordiante of the #rightbottom corner to define the drawing plane. use the drop-down menu on the right top of the Robot Jog Control and chose "#rightbottom" and click the "Here" button, the program will remember the joint positions.